Bogotá: Air

 A secondary airport, CATAM, serves as a base for Military and Police Aviation.
 This airport, which uses the runways of El Dorado will eventually move to Madrid, a nearby town in the region of Cundinamarca, leaving further space to expand El Dorado.

 Guaymaral Airport is another small airport located in the northern boundaries of Bogotá.
 It is used mainly for private aviation activities.

+Water

+In 2024, the City Council approved a megaproject that would be carried out in three phases: the first phase would be implemented in the first year, with a main port, docks and vessels all along the Bogotá River, at a cost of 250 billion pesos and would contemplate the transport of up to 120,000 passengers per day, with seven possible routes that would cover distances such as from the boroughs of Suba to Bosa (with the El Dorado International Airport station in between) in a time no longer than 40 minutes.
+The next two phases, which would also require an investment of nearly 250 billion pesos, would be aimed at strengthening the system and increasing passenger capacity.
+With this measure, the Bogotá River is expected to become a vital artery for transport and regional connectivity, improving citizens' quality of life and fostering more balanced and sustainable urban development.

+Rail

-Urban and suburban railways
+Urban rail

 Bogotá has little railway transit infrastructure, following the collapse of the tram network, although a number of plans hope to change that.
 The Bogotá Metro has been pushed forward by two successive governments, and construction began in 2020 with opening planned for 2028.

+Suburban rail

 Plans to construct railways in and out of the city, replacing defunct routes, have been delayed due to the pressing need for transport within the city.
-A tram train line using right-of-way from the defunct Bogotá Savannah Railway, known as RegioTram, will be opening in 2023.
+A tram train line using right-of-way from the defunct Bogotá Savannah Railway, known as RegioTram is being constructed.